Skip to main content

 How can I protect my limited company in a divorce?

-As we covered earlier, a limited company cannot be protected from divorce proceedings entirely.
+A limited company cannot be protected from divorce proceedings entirely.
 This is particularly true if the income you take from it has been used to provide a standard of living during the relationship.

 If you already owned the company before getting married, then you might have a prenuptial agreement or even postnuptial agreement in place.
 In reality, not many people plan their divorce whilst planning the wedding, so this might not have crossed your radar.